prebid/prebid.github.io/dev-docs/bidder-adaptor.md

 - If the request is made using `XMLHttpRequest` object, no event listeners are registered on the object returned by the `XMLHttpRequest.upload` property used in the request

 - No `ReadableStream` object is used in the request

+Prebid recommends keeping module HTTP requests 'simple' if at all possible.

 ## Creating the Adapter